lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 ![Figure 10.6.
 Several phylogenetic trees showing different ways to plot the same tree shape.]({{ site.baseurl }}/images/figure10-6.png)

 Tree topology ignores both branch lengths and tree tip labels.
 For example, the two trees in figure 10.6 A and D have the same tree topology even though they share no tips in common.
 What they do share is that their nodes have the same patterns in terms of the number of descendants on each “side” of the bifurcation.
 By contrast, the phylogenetic tree in 10.6 E has a different topology.
-(Note that what I am calling tree topology is sometimes referred to as “unlabeled” tree topology; e.g. Felsenstein 2004).
+[Note that what I am calling tree topology is sometimes referred to as “unlabeled” tree topology; e.g. @Felsenstein2004-eo].

 Finally, tree balance is a way of expressing differences in the number of descendants between pairs of sister lineages at different points in a phylogenetic tree.
 For example, consider the phylogenetic tree depicted in figure 10.6D.
 The deepest split in that tree separates a clade with five species (lizard, snake, turtle, frog, salamander) from a clade with a single species (trout), and so that node in the tree is unbalanced with a (5, 1) pattern.
 By contrast, the deepest split in 10.6E separates two clades of equal size.
 In that tree, the deepest node is balanced with a (3, 3) pattern.
 A number of approaches in macroevolution use balance at nodes and across whole trees to try to capture important evolutionary patterns.

 We can start to understand these approaches by considering the balance of a single node n in a phylogenetic tree.
 There are two clades descended from this node; let’s call them a and b.
 We assume that the total number of species descended from the node $N_{total}$ = $N_a + N_b$ is constant and that neither Na nor Nb is zero.
-An important result, first discussed by Farris (1976) for a pure-birth model, is that all possible numerical divisions of $N_{total}$ into $N_a + N_b$ are equally probable.
+An important result, first discussed by Farris [-@Farris1976-ck] for a pure-birth model, is that all possible numerical divisions of $N_{total}$ into $N_a + N_b$ are equally probable.
 For example, if $N_{total} = 10$, then all possible divisions: $1+9$, $2+8$, $3+7$, $4+6$, $5+5$, $6+4$, $7+3$, $8+2$, and $9+1$ are all equally probable, so that each will be predicted to occur with a probability 1/9.
 Formally

 (eq.
 10.17)
 <div>